dotmailer/dotmailer-magento-extension/README.md

 ## Features

- -  New Importer.
+ -  New Data Importer
+ -  Abandoned cart exclusion rules
+ -  Review request exclusion rules
+ -  Include product attributes in order sync
+ -  Include product custom options in order sync
+ -  Update transactional data for modified orders
+ -  Configure order status used in customer calculations
+ -  Automation Queue Enrolment
+ -  Easy Email capture on newsletter signup
+ -  Campaign stats for customers in admin
+ -  Seperate customer and guest syncs
+ -  Add to cart button for abandoned carts
+ -  Coupon code styling
+ -  Editable "view now" text for EDC pages
- -  Nosto fallback products.
+ -  Nosto fallback products
- -  Customer deletion is queued.
+ -  Queued customer deletion
- -  Log long API response.
+ -  Log long API response
- -  New Queue Automation Enrolment.
- -  Product Importer.
+ -  Catalog importer
- -  Automation enrollment based on order status.
+ -  Automation enrollment based on order status
- -  Take me to my basket link for AC.
- -  Reset Tables button.
+ -  Reset Tables button
- -  Integration dashboard.
- -  Order status automation enrolment.
+ -  IP restrictions on EDC pages

 ## Bug fixes

+ -  Reduced default batch size and more frequent batching
- -  Custom order attributes not syncing.
+ -  Custom order attributes not syncing
+ -  Performance improvements to all data syncs
+ -  Performance improvments to data analysis page
- -  Admin place an order, wrong enviroment.
+ -  Admin place an order, wrong enviroment
- -  Update RFM table.
+ -  Update RFM table
- -  Observers that are hit more then ones.
+ -  Observers that are hit more then once
- -  Refactor of the quote sync.
+ -  Refactor of the quote sync
- -  For sync/observer events only if the feature enabled.
+ -  For sync/observer events only if the feature enabled
- -  Sync quotes only with products in it.
+ -  Sync quotes only with products in it
- -  Canceled orders removed the trans data.
+ -  Canceled orders removed the trans data
  -  ACL for enterprise report tables.
-Access denied.
+Access denied
- -  Date localization for bestsellers and mostviewed.
+ -  Date localization for bestsellers and mostviewed
- -  Resubscribe subscriber with new status.
+ -  Resubscribe subscriber with new status
- -  Remove the API log table.
+ -  Remove the API log table
- -  Add indexes to the tables.
+ -  Add indexes to tables
+ -  Automation enrollment per website level
+ -  Fix for rec's per item logic for EDC pages

 ### V4.0.0